grenaud/grenaud.github.io/_posts/2024-11-15-Arabic_speakers.markdown

+---
+layout: post
+title:  "How do Arabic speakers use the internet?
+Well...mostly not in Arabic."
+date:   2024-11-15  00:00:00 +0100
+categories: linguistics
+---

 # How do Arabic speakers use the internet?
-Well...mostly not in Arabic.

 One of the many intriguing observations one makes while traveling in Arabic-speaking countries is the linguistic chaos evident in something as mundane yet revealing as a text message or a search query.
 There’s no universal language of communication—not even close.
 Some people opt for Arabic, complete with its script.
 Others, use Arabic transliterated into the Latin alphabet.
 Then there are those who bypass Arabic entirely, preferring English or even French.